inspec/inspec/docs-chef-io/content/inspec/resources/ipfilter.md

 The following examples show how to use this Chef InSpec audit resource.

-### Test if there are no restrictions on loopback interface
+### Test if there are no restrictions on a loopback interface

     describe ipfilter do
       it { should have_rule("pass in quick on lo0 all") }